aleksplast/BinaryTranslator/README.md

 With the IR done, let's proceed to translation itself.

-## Step II: Translation
+## Step II: Translation into buffer

 First of all, we must think about structure of our programm: where to store variables, how to make arithmetic operations, how to pass parameters into functions and many more.
 Also we must be certain that it works properly.
 For this we can take an extra step.

 ### NASM file step

 Let's create NASM file from our IR, as it is easier to debug.
+This step is taken for debug and debug only.
 In this step we realised the structure of programm: variables is stored in memory, arithmetic operations is done with the help of **rax** and **rbx** registers, parameters is passed throught the stack.
 When all done and working, we can proceed to the final step.

 ### Generating binary code